RobJacobson/ws-dottie/docs/apis/wsdot-travel-times.md

 | `getTravelTimes` | None | `getTravelTimes()` | Get all travel time routes |
 | `getTravelTime` | `{ travelTimeId: number }` | `getTravelTime({ travelTimeId: 2 })` | Get specific travel time route by ID |

+### Returns

+See Data Types below.
+Functions return arrays of `TravelTimeRoute` or a single `TravelTimeRoute` when querying by ID.

 ### Common Use Cases

 ```typescript